close reading nonfiction texts

 Observing for what students are “not saying” during conferences

-Posted on March 11, 2019During conferences, I listen to what students are saying but I also listen for what they are NOT saying.
-For many students, when you ask them to tell you what they have learned from a complex informational text (or a part of a text), they will talk about content they understood without you.
-Rarely …Read more
+Posted on March 11, 2019During conferences, while I do listen to what students are saying, I also listen for what they are NOT saying.
+This is why.
+Frequently when you ask a student to tell you what they have learned from a complex informational source (or a part of a source), they will talk about content they understood without …Read more

 Share This Content